Info/graphic

 The Catalan cheese sector is experiencing a very good moment: it boasts up to 250 different varieties of high quality.

 There's a saying in France that they have as many cheeses as there are days in the year, but we prefer another: a cheese a day is happiness every day.
-In Catalonia, we have two cheeses with Protected Geographical Indication (PGI): the Garrotxa and Alt Urgell and Cerdanya.
-Perhaps that's not much, but there's another figure that compensates: the producers' association ACREFA states that up to 250 different varieties are produced.
-To understand the significance of this number, let's compare it to that of France, a traditionally cheese-producing country of considerable size: 1,200.
-In a territory seventeen times smaller than France, such as Catalonia, the density of cheese production is considerable.
+In Catalonia, we have a cheese with Protected Geographical Indication (PGI): the Garrotxa While Alt Urgell and Cerdanya have a protected designation of origin.
+Perhaps that's not much, but there's another fact that compensates: the producers' association ACREFA states that up to 250 different cheeses are produced.
+To understand the significance of this figure, let's compare it to that of France, a traditionally cheese-producing country of considerable size: 1,200.
+In a territory seventeen times smaller than France, like Catalonia, the density of cheese production is considerable.
 And we're not just talking about volume, but also quality, which is very high.
 That's why we can say that Catalan artisan cheeses are experiencing a golden age.
 In recent decades, small producers throughout the country have revived traditional recipes and created new ones, combining old techniques with an innovative spirit.

 Cheese figures in Catalonia